 - NSF Engines development awards enable awardees to lay the groundwork for establishing a new NSF Engine in their region for a given topic area.

-- This award begins and ends in the Development phase, where the NSF Engine develops its structure and scope and begins to establish partnerships.
+- This award begins and ends in the development phase, where the NSF Engine develops its structure and scope and begins to establish partnerships.

-- At the end of the NSF Engines development award period, awardees are expected to be well-prepared to set up an NSF Engine in the Nascent phase.
+- At the end of the NSF Engines development award period, awardees are expected to be well-prepared to set up an NSF Engine in the nascent phase.

 NSF Engines awards

-To learn more about the NSF Engines awards, .
 Visit each NSF Engine's page to learn more about its work and competitive advantage, lead organization, region of service and technology topic areas.

 10 inaugural NSF Engines: